phillipberndt/pqiv/README.markdown

  * Allow to view help even if no display is available
  * Add --version
  * Bind Control+t to toggle to "maintain scale mode" by default
+ * Fixed support for huge images (>32,767px) to the GdkPixbuf backend

 pqiv 2.8.5
  * Fixed an issue where the checkerboard pattern sometimes was visible at image